Spotlight on apprenticeships

 Anni tells us: “I was interested in starting an apprenticeship at Focus SB because it was the path I wanted to go down and something different than going to college, every day here is never the same and I like that.

-“I found out about the company through my Mum and when we went to the apprenticeship roadshow in Hastings, Focus SB had a stand there and it looked interesting so as my Mum knew Jo, the HR & Customer Aftercare Manager I asked if I could come and do work experience for a week, I did it and loved it so when I left school this year I applied for the apprenticeship."
+“I found out about the company through my Mum and when we went to the apprenticeship roadshow in Hastings, Focus SB had a stand there and it looked interesting so as my Mum knew Jo, the Head of HR and Customer Service, I asked if I could come and do work experience for a week, I did it and loved it so when I left school this year I applied for the apprenticeship."

 "The COVID situation has been challenging as you have to keep everyone around you safe as well as yourself.”

-Jo Cloute, HR & Customer Aftercare Manager, Focus SB describes Anni’s role: “Anni’s apprenticeship is supply chain warehouse operative.
+Jo Cloute, Head of HR and Customer Service, Focus SB describes Anni’s role: “Anni’s apprenticeship is supply chain warehouse operative.
 Anni is being trained in goods inward/despatch, stores and assembly, her role involves taking deliveries, checking for damaged/missing items, storing goods, moving stock by various methods, picking/packing orders, getting goods ready for dispatch, maintaining stock records, health and safety, manual handling and using all forms of documentation throughout these areas.”

 Jo comments: “I am an advocate of the apprenticeship schemes as I truly believe it is a fantastic way to learn a trade and get paid at the same time, plus it is not just for school leavers you can be apprentice at any age or from any educational background, so if perhaps you didn’t do so well at school or you just want to change your career path, then an apprenticeship could be the answer."